top of page

 From University Study to Award-Winning Viticulture

-Take the story of Tahryn Mason, whose journey into viticulture began with a vineyard summer job while studying at university.
-What started as temporary work revealed a genuine passion, and he made the decision to pursue it further.
-Bringing curiosity, discipline, and problem-solving strengths with him, Tahryn has since been recognised as a national award-winning viticulturist.
+Take the story of Tahryn Mason.
+His journey into viticulture began with a summer job at a vineyard while studying at university.
+What started as temporary work revealed a genuine passion.
+He decided to pursue it further.
+Bringing curiosity, discipline, and problem-solving strengths with him, Tahryn has since been recognized as a national award-winning viticulturist.

-His story is proof that sometimes the most meaningful opportunities begin with trying something new — not with a full plan, but with openness to possibility.
+His story proves that sometimes the most meaningful opportunities begin with trying something new.
+It doesn’t require a full plan, just an openness to possibility.

 From Parliament to Wellness Entrepreneurship

-After serving as a Member of Parliament, Anna Lorck stepped away from politics and into a completely different landscape: the wellness sector.
-Using the leadership, communication, and community-building skills developed over her career, she is now building a wellbeing-focused business that reflects her values and priorities.
+After serving as a Member of Parliament, Anna Lorck stepped away from politics and entered a completely different landscape: the wellness sector.
+Using the leadership, communication, and community-building skills developed throughout her career, she is now building a wellbeing-focused business that reflects her values and priorities.

 For Anna, the pivot didn’t start with certainty.
-It started with exploring what felt purposeful and seeing where that path could lead.
+It began with exploring what felt purposeful and seeing where that path could lead.

 From News Reporting to Meditation and Retreat Leadership

-For Claire Robbie, the shift from journalism and broadcast media into meditation teaching and running wellbeing retreats was driven by personal transformation.
-Beginning with her own practice and teaching small classes, she gradually built a community-focused wellbeing organisation centred on balance, connection, and growth.
+For Claire Robbie, the shift from journalism and broadcast media to meditation teaching and running wellbeing retreats was driven by personal transformation.
+It began with her own practice and teaching small classes.
+Gradually, she built a community-focused wellbeing organization centered on balance, connection, and growth.

-Like so many career changes, it began with one small step — and evolved into an entirely new chapter.
+Like many career changes, it began with one small step and evolved into an entirely new chapter.

 The Power of Transferable Skills in a Career Pivot